DanWahlin/CodeWithDanDockerServices/README.md

 `node dbSeeder.js`

 Type `exit` and press `ctrl-c` to exit the shell.
 You can close the dbSeeder command prompt once you're done.

+#### Note for Docker Toolbox Users

+If you're on Docker Toolbox rather than Docker CE you may get an nginx gateway error when going to http://localhost.
+This is due to "localhost" being used as the server name in .docker/config/nginx.development.conf (that works for Docker CE - the latest version - but not for Docker Toolbox).
+Comment out the existing "server_name" property and uncomment the one mentioned for Docker Toolbox in the .docker/config/nginx.development.conf file.